Hidden Mythology: Decoding Everyday Symbols with John Bucher

 Syllabus at a Glance

-This course includes four total sessions, each lasting 1.5 hours on four consecutive Wednesdays beginning May 25, skipping June 1.
+This course includes four total sessions, each lasting 1.5 hours on three consecutive Wednesdays beginning September 13.

 This course is available at three ticket prices.
 This tiered pricing model is designed to increase access for a wider range of students as well as to support our instructors.
 In addition to tiered tickets, we offer a limited number of no-pay spots for students who would not otherwise be able to take this course.
 No-pay spots are selected via a randomized drawing two weeks before each section begins.
 For more information and to apply for a no-pay spot, please click here.
 To learn more about our pricing model and randomized selection process for no-pay spots, please visit our FAQ page.